-Here we go again, another anti-vaccine trope based on one paper without adequate scientific criticism of said paper.
+Here we go again, another anti-vaccine trope based on one paper without adequate scientific criticism of the said paper.
 What is this trope?
 Mumps and measles infections prevent heart disease and stroke.
 Let me jump right to the conclusion – wrong.

 By my calculations, natural infection with the measles and mumps will prevent millions of heart attacks and strokes.
 Why is this information not all over the TV and internet?
 I will tell you why.
 Because mainstream media is in bed with Big Pharma who pay their bills.
 The politicians are slaves to their corporate masters.
 Our children should be exposed to every virus and bacteria for which a vaccine exists.

 The author’s shrill claim is based on a 2015 article published in the lower impact factor journal, Atherosclerosis.
 The authors concluded that “measles and mumps, especially in case of both infections, were associated with lower risks of mortality from atherosclerotic CVD (cardiovascular disease).”

 Now, it’s time to turn a critical and skeptical eye towards that article.

 Mumps and measles infections prevent heart disease – the paper

 The study evaluated lifestyle questionnaires from 43,689 men and 60,147 women who were aged 40-79 years at the baseline period of 1988-1990.
 Individuals of that age probably were not vaccinated against measles or mumps, since that vaccine wasn’t available for children until the late 1960s, when the individuals in the study would have been 20-50 years old.
 The questionnaire included a history of measles and mumps and participants were followed until 2009.

 The authors then determined hazard ratios (HR, see Note 1) for mortality from cardiovascular disease (CVD) between groups with a history of measles and/or mumps infection versus those who did not have those infections.
 Here are some of the results of the analysis: